What parents need to know

 Is it any good?

+The biblical characters -- both the tiny, long-lived humans and the angels -- are considerably more interesting than the twins; even the animal characters have more personality.
 The main characters, Sandy and Dennys, spend a good part of this book just recovering from sunburn, being tended by members of Noah's family.
-The biblical characters -- both the tiny, long-lived humans and the angels -- are considerably more interesting than the twins.
-Even the animal characters, like the miniature mammoth, Higgaion, have more personality.
 When Sandy and Dennys do speak, they tend to state the perfectly obvious.

 Eventually, readers are pulled into the struggle between angels and fallen angels, the ageless battle between good and evil that is at the heart of all the Chronos Quartet stories.
 Madeleine L'Engle raises the interesting questions of what part the twins will play in the battle, and what will happen to Yalith, whom they both love.
 This is not conventional storytelling, but it has its own rewards.